HaxeBeluga/beluga/beluga/module/survey/README.md

 public function print(args : {id : Int}) : Void
 ```

 This method take the survey's id in paramater.
-Calling it can throw two different triggers : `beluga_survey_printx` and `beluga_survey_votex` depending on the fact that the user has voted or not in this survey.
+Calling it throw back the `beluga_survey_printx` trigger or nothing if the the survey was not found.

 ```Haxe
 public function create(args : {